-Each player starts with 3 crown towers.
+Each player starts with three crown towers.
 The goal of the game is to destroy your enemies crown towers, which rewards you with a crown.
 You win by having the most crowns at the end of the 3-minute time limit, or by destroying the center King Tower which is protected by the outer two crown towers.
-If a number of crowns are tied by the end of the 3-minute time limit, the game enters an overtime mode which is chaotic and exhilarating.
+If some crowns are tied by the end of the 3-minute time limit, the game enters an overtime mode which is chaotic and exhilarating.

 Since the games are very short, it stays fresh and exciting.
 It only takes a little while to realize that while the basics of gameplay are simple, the strategy inherent to the game is only limited by your skill, creativity, and dedication.

 Ladder gameplay is dictated by your trophy count(the game’s ranking system of your wins/losses).
 You play other people in real time of similar trophy counts, so the match should never be too skewed to one side.
 Here, levels can make a big difference.
 Getting higher leveled cards allows you to move up higher on the ladder.
 Only a tiny percentage of players have obtained decks that are fully maxed out.
 The good and bad news is that depending on the rarity, some cards are much easier to level up, while some cards are very difficult to level up.
 It could take a non-IAP player a year of dedicated play to get a maxed out deck (this varies on the deck and dedication).
 The game can also be a bit frustrating facing people with over-leveled cards, especially when they pop up frequently.
 There are alternatives, however.